 Fig. 3: Empirical time series of arthropod abundance are non-monotonous, leading to unstable abundance trends over a gradient of baseline years. (a) Distribution of the number of original time series as a function of the number of turning points (a proxy for non-monotony, cf. Methods) and of the number of years with data in the corresponding time series. (b) Variation in direction of abundance trends (positive vs negative) of truncated time series, as a function of the number of years with data in the corresponding time series.
 Truncated time series are from the same original time series which is truncated for every possible baseline year (cf. Methods, Fig. 2).
-Boxplots colours indicate sample size (number of original time series).
+Boxplots represent minimum and maximum values (bottom and top of vertical lines), first and third quartiles (Q1 and Q3, bottom and top of boxes) and median (thick horizontal lines); colours indicate sample size (number of original time series).
+Points with values outside of the range [Q1-1.5(Q3-Q1), Q3+1.5(Q3-Q1)] are considered as outliers and represented as full circles.

 Results